-The word ‘Unfeeling’ (Adjective) describes someone who lacks compassion, empathy, or sensitivity toward others’ emotions or suffering.
+The word ‘Unfeeling’ (adjective) describes someone who shows little or no compassion, empathy, or emotional sensitivity to other people’s feelings or suffering.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Unfeeling’ correctly in sentences.

 Unfeeling Explained in Depth